mihaip/infinite-mac/README.md

 -   `preview`: Serve built assets locally using Vite's server (will be running at https://localhost:4127)
 -   `worker-dev`: Preview built assets in a local Cloudflare Worker (requires a separate `build` invocation, result will be running at http://localhost:3128)
 -   `worker-deploy`: Deploy built assets to the live version of the Cloudflare Worker (requires a separate `build` invocation)
+-   `sync-disks`: Sync disk images to a Cloudflare R2 bucket.
+Should be done after disks are rebuilt with `import-disks` (and before `worker-deploy`).

 ### Dependencies